 The bottom line

 The Lectron 32A Portable is the best portable EV charger for 2026 — real Level 2 speed, adjustable current, and weatherproof build at a fair price.
 Tesla drivers should keep a Tesla Mobile Connector in the trunk, power users should step up to the Mustart TravelMaster 40A, and every EV household can justify a Megear 16A as cheap insurance.
 If you’re using a portable as your everyday charger, get the outlet done right — our EV charger installation cost guide covers exactly what a safe NEMA 14-50 circuit should cost.
+And if the outlet ends up just out of reach of your parking spot, a heavy-gauge EV charger extension cable adds the distance safely — far better than an unsafe household cord.

 Check Lectron 32A price on Amazon →